mpv-player/mpv-build/README.rst

 On Debian or Ubuntu systems, you can try to run this command in the mpv-build directory to install most of the required dependencies:

+    sudo apt-get install devscripts

     mk-build-deps -s sudo -ir

-This will generate and install a dummy package with the required dependencies.
+This will generate and install a dummy package with the required dependencies. (mk-build-deps is part of devscripts.)

 If you don't want to use sudo, you can also try:

     mk-build-deps